-- Disconnect the RSW3 from the power supply, connect the antenna to the "WiFi" socket. - Start the WPS push button method within the access point (Physical button on the router or button in configuration software). - Press the rotary knob on the RSW3 as far as it will go and connect - the power supply (RSW4: switch on with the switch). - Release the rotary knob immediately after the display shows.
+- Disconnect the RSW3 from the power supply, connect the antenna to the "WiFi" socket. - Start the WPS push button method within the access point (Physical button on the router or button in configuration software).
+Wait a few seconds. - Press the rotary knob on the RSW3 as far as it will go and connect the power supply (RSW4: switch on with the switch). - Release the rotary knob immediately after the display shows.